More about Scout

 Certificate in Human Animal Environment Interactions

-Prior experience includes supporting families and children navigating chronic illness and disability, middle school and high school aged students, adults navigating substance abuse and trauma while incarcerated, outpatient group and individual services for adults with DUI-related charges., and LGBTQ+ identity exploration throughout the lifespan.
+Prior experience includes supporting families and children navigating chronic illness and disability, middle school and high school aged students, adults navigating substance abuse and trauma while incarcerated, outpatient group and individual services for adults with DUI-related charges, and LGBTQIA+ identity exploration throughout the lifespan.

 Areas of interest and continued study include: gender and sexuality, neurodivergence, grief, life transitions, relationships, sex and kink, mood disorders, addiction, religious indoctrination and abuse, trauma and complex-trauma, transformative and restorative justice, conflict resolution, humane education, and ecological justice.